 Historical trend: Unemployment in the Roma Region has historically stayed below 4% (considered "full employment"), placing it well below the Queensland average.
 The data shows a peak unemployment rate of 3.8% in 2006; this has not been exceeded since.

-From an already low baseline of 2% in 2010, unemployment in the Roma Region steadily declined to a low of 0.9% by 2013.
+During CSG construction period (2011 - 2014): From an already low baseline of 2% in 2010, unemployment in the Roma Region steadily declined to a low of 0.9% by 2013.